bshaffer/oauth2-server-php/README.md

 Requirements
 ------------

-PHP 5.3.9+ is required for this library.
-However, we have a [stable release](https://github.com/bshaffer/oauth2-server-php/tree/v0.9) and [developerment branch](https://github.com/bshaffer/oauth2-server-php/tree/php5.2-develop) for PHP <5.3.8 and PHP 5.2.x as well.
+PHP 5.3.9+ is required, but there is a [stable release](https://github.com/bshaffer/oauth2-server-php/tree/v0.9) and [developement branch](https://github.com/bshaffer/oauth2-server-php/tree/php5.2-develop) for PHP 5.2.0 to 5.3.8.

 Installation
 ------------